Anti-mask law

 Anti-mask or anti-masking laws are legislative or penal initiatives prohibiting the concealment of one's face in public.
 Anti-mask laws vary widely between jurisdictions in their intent, scope, and penalties.

-Impact of COVID-19 pandemic
+Impact of the COVID-19 pandemic

 During the COVID-19 pandemic, jurisdictions with pre-existing anti-mask laws exempted their mandates on face coverings from such laws, at least in practice.

 By country

-Countries with anti-mask bans as of 2025.
+Countries with anti-mask bans as of 2025:

 North America

 United States

 There are anti-mask laws in many U.S. states and the District of Columbia.